sean5505/myPortfolio/README.md

 # My Portfolio

-<p align="center">An interesting project that allows me to showcase my skills to prospective employers.</p>
+<p align="center">An interesting project that allows me to showcase my skills to potential employers and functions as a central hub for the personal projects I've undertaken.</p>

 <p align="center"> <a target="_blank" href="https://steveng.vercel.app/"> Live Demo </a> </p>